Stunning Castleton Circular Walk : Details

 17. Follow the path straight on, signposted Hollowford Road to Castleton, and keep following this route as it widens out and becomes a quiet road.
 Follow the road as it curves between stone walls, ignoring footpaths off.
 The road soon reaches houses and leads back into the village of Castleton.

 18. When you reach a T-junction in Castleton village, cross over the road to the footpath and turn right, passing the village primary school on your left.
-On reaching Ye Olde Nags Head pub, follow the road right along the main road of Castleton, to soon reach your starting point at the Visitor Information Centre on your right.
+Follow the road as it bears right along the main road of Castleton, to soon reach your starting point at the Visitor Information Centre on your right.